TomeWyrm/A-New-Dawn-Botania/README.md

 ![](https://github.com/Vazkii/Botania/blob/master/web/img/logo.png)

 Welcome to Tomewyrm's Botania repository.
-This is an edit based on kotasc3's [Botania - A New Dawn](https://github.com/kotasc3/A-New-Dawn-Botania/)

 Botania is a [Minecraft](https://minecraft.net/) mod based on adding natural magic to the game.

+[Botania - A New Dawn](https://github.com/kotasc3/A-New-Dawn-Botania/) is a fork of Botania focused on removing Botania nerfs.

+This is a fork of [Botania - A New Dawn](https://github.com/kotasc3/A-New-Dawn-Botania/) built around my own preferences about changes to botania.
+Some things might be nerfed, some might be buffed, others might be removed, and content may be added from whole cloth.

+My intention is to try and keep up with Vazkii regularly, but this forked version is really only intended to be used on my personal machine and any servers which I have control over; no support will be given, any and all issues can be closed or locked without a given reason at my personal discretion.

 Botania by Vazkii is licensed under the [Botania License](http://botaniamod.net/license.php).